Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/microsoft.core.spatial.newtonsoftjson-readme.md

 ---
 title:
-keywords: Azure, .net, SDK, API, Microsoft.Azure.Core.Spatial.NewtonsoftJson,
+keywords: Azure, .net, SDK, API, Microsoft.Azure.Core.Spatial.NewtonsoftJson, ms.date: 10/09/2020
-author: ramya-rao-a
-ms.author: ramyar
-ms.date: 10/09/2020
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: .net
 ms.service:
+ms.technology: azure
+ms.prod: azure
 ---
 # Newtonsoft.Json support for Microsoft.Azure.Core.Spatial library for .NET

 The [Microsoft.Spatial package][microsoft_spatial_package] contains classes and methods that support geographic and geometric operations.
 This library contains converters dependent on the [Newtonsoft.Json package][newtonsoft_json_package] for use with Microsoft.Spatial when using the Azure SDK for .NET.